proger/erldocker/README.md

 ### Configuration

 Check out `run/sys.config`.
-By default, `docker` listens on the unix socket serving HTTP.
+By default, `docker` listens on a unix socket serving HTTP.
-Since Erlang doesn't have something like `gen_unix` by default, I'm using `erldocker_unixbridge` that spawns `socat` to bridge `AF_UNIX` to `AF_INET`.
+Since Erlang releases before OTP 19.0 don't have anything like `gen_unix` out of the box, I'm using `erldocker_unixbridge` that spawns `socat` to bridge `AF_UNIX` to `AF_INET`.

 ```erlang